Cristian Garín: 2020: Two titles in one month and top 20

 Garín started his year representing Chile at the 2020 ATP Cup.
 As the No. 1 player of his country, he played against Gaël Monfils, Kevin Anderson and Novak Djokovic, losing all three matches as his team went home last place in their group.
 Cristian also won his first Australian Open match, defeating Stefano Travaglia before losing to Milos Raonic in the next round.

 At the Golden Swing, Garín entered the Córdoba Open as the No. 3 seed.
 He won his third title after making comebacks in three of his four matches (despite losing in the first set), including the final against local favorite and world No. 14 Diego Schwartzman.
-After skipping the Argentina Open due to medical reasons, he took part in the 2020 Rio Open.
+After skipping the Argentina Open for medical reasons, he took part in the 2020 Rio Open.
 Garín entered as the No. 3 seed, behind world No. 22 Dušan Lajović and world No. 4 Dominic Thiem.
 After a difficult start to the tournament (with a very contested three set thriller against Andrej Martin), Garín went on to the final by winning against Federico Delbonis, Federico Coria and No. 5 seed Borna Ćorić.
 After winning the first set on a tiebreak, Garín came back from a 3–5 deficit in the second set of the final against Gianluca Mager to win the match; thus obtaining his first ATP 500 title.
-With the win, Garín appeared in the top 20 of the ATP Tour world ranking for the first time in his career (being only the sixth Chilean man in history to do so), as world No. 18.
+With the win, Garín appeared in the top 20 of the ATP Tour world ranking for the first time in his career (being only the sixth Chilean man in history to do so), as world No. 18 on 24 February 2020.
 Less than a week later, Garín would enter the 2020 Chile Open as a local and first seed.
 However, after receiving a bye in the first round and winning a very contested second-round match against Alejandro Davidovich Fokina, he was forced to retire (due to a back injury) after a set in his match against eventual champion Thiago Seyboth Wild.
 Even so, Garín would retain his world No. 18 ranking after the tournament.